madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 <!--- tags: linux encryption -->

+`cryptsetup` in *plain* mode is a very versatile tool create encrypted containers.

+##Creating and Using Encrypted Containers

 To create or open a plain (non-LUKS) container use (all shown commands need `sudo`):

 ```
 # only on creation
 dd iflag=fullblock if=/dev/urandom of=container.bin bs=1G count=30

-# note adding some offset -o 111 for extra secrecy
+# note adding some offset -o 111 for extra secrecy, we can use --size bytes too
 cryptsetup -v -c aes-xts-plain64 -s 512 -h sha512 -o 111 open --type plain container.bin enc

 # only on creation